Glanvul History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Glanvul reached English shores for the first time with the ancestors of the Glanvul family as they migrated following the Norman Conquest of 1066.
 The Glanvul family lived in Suffolk.
 The name however, is not a reference to this place, but to the family's place of residence sometime prior to the Norman Conquest of England in 1066, Glanville, near Calvados, Normandy.
-CITATION[CLOSE]

 Early Origins of the Glanvul family